stelzinga/MF/MGT_99.Legend.md

 Equity has several types:
 - Retained Earnings
-- Shares issued
+- Shares issued a.k.a.
+Common Stock
 - Reserves

 The processes involved in issuing Shares is discussed in Financing, see [### Financing].
 More generally speaking, a Manager, in particular at higher levels, are expected to understand the relationship between Assets, Liabilities and Equity.
 ________________________________________
 ## Management
 Management, or Managing, focuses on a person, called *Manager*, proactively using Tools to continuously fund (through Revenue, Liabilities and Equity), enable and deploy Resources (Staff, Suppliers, and Assets) at a Cost, such that the continuous performance *and* improvement of Operations (Run and Change) is assured and controlled such as to minimise Risk in order for Services to be delivered to Clients yielding Revenue, and this despite constraints emanating from the Environment  This is essentially the summary of the Profile.
 To achieve the aforementioned, Management consists of continuously and interchangeably performing four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* or *POLC* as per below dedicated sections.